 The Five Stages of Grief is one widely accepted model that defines how many people experience the process of grieving.
 Of course, everyone experiences grief differently so you may not feel each of the stages in exactly the way the model defines them.
 Understanding the model can help to remind you that your feelings are normal.
 According to the Five Stages, we must work through denial, anger, bargaining, depression, and acceptance.

 Knowing that there is no magic formula to make your grief go away may not make you feel much better.
 But there are a few things to keep in mind that may help.

 5 Important things to remember about grief

-Everyone grieves differently: Despite what others may say, they probably don’t know exactly how you feel.
+Everyone grieves differently: Despite what others may say, no one knows exactly how you feel.
 The grieving process is different for everyone.
-What you are feeling is very likely unique to you.
-So give yourself a break and don’t feel that you should be feeling a certain way.
+What you are feeling is unique to you.
+So give yourself a break.
+There is no defined way that you should be feeling at any particular time.

-There is no time table for grief: How quickly you start to feel like your old self will depend on many factors.
-Some people bounce quickly while others need more time.
-There is no need to give yourself a timetable.
+There is no timetable for grief: How quickly you start to feel like your old self will depend on many factors.
+Some people bounce back quickly while others need more time.
 If you feel uncomfortable with how long it is taking you to recover, consider seeking help.
-Support groups and professional grief counselors are available to help you understand what you are feeling.
+Support groups and professional grief counselors are available to help you understand what you are experiencing.

 Grief is natural: There is nothing strange or unnatural about the grieving process.
 We all experience it at some time.

-You are not alone: Spending time with others who are affected by the loss may offer you some comfort.
+You are not alone: Spending time with those who care about you can offer comfort.
 Seek out friends and family who will understand what you are going through.